 Putting off regular bookkeeping, requires more time to gather all the information needed for the bookkeeper.
 When additional time is involved, it generally means that you are paying a larger lump sum.

-- 9 Initial Steps to Start a Business
+- 9 Steps to Make Before Starting a Small Business

 - How to Start a WordPress Blog Using SiteGround

 - Semi-Annual Bookkeeping Tips are Important